loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 transfer of control.
 Consider the function $f : *(A times.circle *B times.circle circle)$.
-From $f$ we can call the continuation $*B$, which is just a static function pointer, and because it is only a static function pointer, it can not capture any state (free variables).
-The stack that $*B$ manipulates is exactly the stack $B$, and it is passed by $f$.
-In
+From $f$ we can call the continuation $*B$, which is just a static function pointer, and because it is only a static function poiner, it can not capture state, i.e. the lambda term can only use its parameter, or variables declared in its own body.
+Static funcions are not allowed to capture state, because the state has to be stored in memory.
+In #ln memory is represented by stacks, and because static funcions are labels rather than stacks, it is not possible for static functions to capture state.

-@Stack the stack shape for the type $A times.circle *B times.circle circle$ is shown.
-Because the stack shape for $B$ is unknown, it can not be given a concrete shape.
+In @Stack the stack shape for the type $A times.circle *B times.circle circle$ is shown.
+Because the stack shape for $B$ is unknown, it can not be given a concrete representation.

 #let frame(stroke) = (x, y) => (